krbnite/krbnite.github.io/_posts/2018-03-16-Hello-Node-JS.md

 echo 'console.log("Hello, World!");' > hello.js
 node hello.js
 ```

-There are no DOM or window objects in Node; no webpage you are working with!
-The essence of Node is
-"JavaScript for other things."

-But why Node?
-Why not just rip V8 out of chrome and put it on a server?
-Sure, it would be possible to run JavaScript code,
-but you couldn't do the simple command above --- the intro-level "Hello, World!" script would not print to screen.
-This is
-b/c, by itself, V8 doesn't do that kind of thing...
-It doesn't have a concept of I/O.  What Node does is provide V8 with a
-non-browser hosting environment.

 `console.log` provides niceties.
 We could access the stdout and stdin streams more directly in their raw form.